Christmas Season, woohoo, it’s finally here! To enjoy it even more, let me share 5 quick fixes to feel At Ease this

-Candles, music, essential oils those are my go-to’s to make it nice and cozy.
+Candles, music, essential oils those are my go-to’s to make it nice and cosy.

-Run a bath, have a hot shower, cuddle up in a cozy blanket, take a feel good book or a magazine.
+Run a bath, have a hot shower, cuddle up in a cosy blanket, take a feel-good book or a magazine.

 Whatever works for you, make it nice just for you!

 All five points can be used individually, or if things around you are getting too heated, then combine as many as you can.